mebsim/school/projects/gSim/formulae.md

 The algorithm for computing the accelerations of each particle has time complexity `O(n^2)`.

 This is because there are two for loops: For each particle, the effect from all the other particles are calculated.

+These calculations are done for both the x and y components of the speed.

 As well, the algorithm checks for collisions between particles.
 When such collisions occur, the particle combine.